iftheshoefritz/20170404_ansible/slides.md

   - humans make mistakes when they click
   - humans are inconsistent
   - humans don't naturally record what they did

----
-# Finally some ansible

-# Presenter Notes

-show ansible project:

-site.yaml calls add_user role with user_name variable

-Document terraform setup in readme.md, make sure output.tf file is present, make them run terraform apply to create instance so that inventory.sh can get the variables

-Run ansible and then login with user just created

----

 # Presenter Notes